jac377/startup/README.md

 # startup
-Budgeting app that can assist families with their bugedt
+Budgeting app that can assist families with their budget.